UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-The Arrowmont Simple Images collection includes :code:`subject/name/namePart` values with :code:`roleTerm`\ s.
+The Arrowmont Simple Images collection include :code:`subject/name/namePart` values with a :code:`roleTerm`.
 Something should be treated as a :code:`subject` if it is represented within a photograph and treated as a name with a :code:`roleTerm` if the individual listed is associated with the creation or provenance of the item depicted.
 As the :code:`name` values are currently represented in the metadata, these two distinct categories are mixed.
 The only place where the two can overlap is if the name